Data Privacy Statement

 Registration for a SwissID account takes place using your personal data, either via the website www.swissid.ch or the SwissID app.
 To do this, you need access to your email account and, where applicable, your mobile phone in order to use two-factor authentication.
 When you open a SwissID account, you will receive password-protected direct access to your personal data stored with us.

 When you create a SwissID account, the information marked with an * (self-declared) is mandatory, and you must agree to our GTC.

 Once you have confirmed your e-mail address, you are registered and your user account is set up.
 After registration, you can log into your SwissID account via the website www.swissid.ch or the SwissID app and manage your details, links to online services and released data or set up new features.

-If you wish to have your identity verified via the SwissID app, an encrypted picture of your identity document and a video selfie will be sent in encrypted form to our Swiss partner PXL Vision AG, Mühlebachstrasse 164, 8008 Zurich.
+If you wish to have your identity verified via the SwissID app ("Identity verification"), apicture of your identity document and a video selfie will be sent in encrypted form to our Swiss partner PXL Vision AG, Mühlebachstrasse 164, 8008 Zurich.
 PXL Vision processes data only on behalf of SwissSign for the sole purpose of verifying your identity and improving the software.
 However, you must explicitly consent to this in advance.